 Must complete board approved courses in Radiation Safety and Coronal Polishing.
 Submit fingerprint clearances from both the Department of Justice and Federal Bureau of Investigations, process may take up to 60 days or more.
 If a candidate has a criminal history, the arrest report and court records must be obtained and investigated before a decision is made to issue or deny the license.

 In order to obtain a California registered dental assistant (RDA) candidates must pass a State computerized General knowledge and Law and Ethics Examination.
 Until further notice the Practical examination is still under review until January 1, 2020.

 How do I apply for the RDA exam?

 You must file an application with the Dental Board.
 All applicants must also submit appropriate forms according to how you are qualifying for the examination and send the additional form with pathway of Education only, Work experience only or mixed Education and Work experience.
 You may do this by downloading an application form along with the proper qualifying form which are found on the Dental Board website.

 When is the RDA written exam scheduled?

-The written exam is now computerized and scheduled by appointment at designated testing sites.
+Effective May 24, 2018 the RDA Written Examination and the RDA Law and Ethics Examination are combined.
+The exam is now computerized and scheduled by appointment at designated testing sites given by PSI Licensure: certification.
 You may get a detailed explanation by going to the Dental Board website.